axibase/atsd/README.md

 ```

 * ATSD is written in Java.
 It is supported on most Linux 64-bit distributions and requires a Java 8 runtime environment.
-* Underneath ATSD is [Apache HBase](https://hbase.apache.org/) which serves as the persistence layer for reading and writing key values in the underlying file system.
+* Underneath ATSD is [Apache HBase](https://hbase.apache.org/) which serves as the persistence layer for reading and writing key-values in the underlying file system.
 * HBase is supported on local (`ext4`) and distributed file systems such as [HDFS](https://hadoop.apache.org/docs/r1.2.1/hdfs_design.html) and [Amazon S3](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-hbase.html).

 ATSD can be installed from `deb` and `rpm` [packages](./installation#packages) or launched as a [container](./installation/docker.md#start-container).